LuqmanMahmoodButt/rick-morty-code-test/README.md

-# 📱 React Native GraphQL App
+# 📱 React Native GraphQL APP

+RICK AND MORTY TWO PAGE APP THAT SHOWS YOU ALL THE CHARATERS AND THE DETAILS OF EACH CHARATERS

 A React Native app built with **Expo**, **Apollo Client**, **GraphQL**, and **React Navigation**.
 It allows users to browse characters and episodes from a GraphQL API, with smooth navigation between list and detail views.